 five°degrees was a sponsor of the Marketforce Future of Digital Banking conference in London on June 29/30 in London.
-Peter-Jan van de Venn, Chief Commercial Officer of five°degrees outlined the five°degrees vision on Marketplace Banking.
+On the stage, we outlined the five°degrees vision on Marketplace Banking.

 five°degrees strongly believes in “the world of services”.
 A connected world where banks have core infrastructure to support the key functionalities they need, but for specific value adding services or products they connect to API’s of niche software vendors.

 Fintech is still hot.
 Since 2010 more than $50 bn has been invested in the industry.
 Although there was a slight dip in Q4 2015, the Q1 2016 figures still show an increase of investments compared to the previous year.